Azure/acs-engine/examples/networkpolicy/README.md

       }
 ```

-This template will deploy the [v3.0 release](https://docs.projectcalico.org/v3.0/releases/) of [Kubernetes Datastore Install](https://docs.projectcalico.org/v3.0/getting-started/kubernetes/installation/hosted/kubernetes-datastore/) version of calico with the "Calico policy-only with user-supplied networking" which supports kubernetes ingress policies and has some limitations as denoted on the referenced page.
+This template will deploy the [v3.1 release](https://docs.projectcalico.org/v3.1/releases/) of [Kubernetes Datastore Install](https://docs.projectcalico.org/v3.1/getting-started/kubernetes/installation/other) version of calico with the "Calico for policy" with user-supplied networking which supports kubernetes ingress policies.

 > Note: The Typha service and deployment is installed on the cluster, but effectively disabled using the default settings of deployment replicas set to 0 and Typha service name not configured.
 Typha is recommended to be enabled when scaling to 50+ nodes on the cluster to reduce the load on the Kubernetes API server.
 If this functionality is desired to be configurable via the API model, please file an issue on Github requesting this feature be added.
 Otherwise, this can be manually changed via modifying and applying changes with the `/etc/kubernetes/addons/calico-daemonset.yaml` file on every master node in the cluster.